Canon 30D vs T100

 Studio photographers will appreciate that the Canon 30D (unlike the T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The T100 is a recent model that features in the current product line-up of Canon.
-In contrast, the 30D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 30D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 30D was succeeded by the Canon 40D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 30D and T100 can be found, respectively, in the Canon 30D Manual (free pdf) or the online Canon T100 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 30D or the Canon T100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.